anhinga/2021-notes/self-transforming-neural-machines/tutorial/README.md

 Figure 5, _Accumulator of updates_, in Section 6 of https://arxiv.org/abs/1712.07447 (_Dataflow Matrix Machines and V-values: a Bridge between Programs and Neural Nets_).

+This is not mandatory (in principle, one can imagine different arrangements, where _Self_ is not an accumulator, but something else, and if some accumulation is needed it is always possible to situate it upstream of _Self_).

-This is not mandatory, one can imagine different arrangements.
-But this is how we were doing things in our 2016-2018 experiments.
+But we were using "_Self_ as an accumulator" pattern in our 2016-2018 experiments.

 ### Unlimited dynamic self-expansion